Len Meyer

 Lieutenant General Len Meyer was a South African Army general, who served as Chief of Staff Personnel for the Defence Force.

 Military career

-He served as Deputy Chief of the Army from 1988 to 1989.
+He matriculated from Outeniqua High School and after joining the South African Defence Force, he served as a company commander at 2 SA Infantry Battalion Group at Walvis Bay, as OC 1 SA Infantry Battalion at Oudtshoorn, He was also Director Infantry.
+Deputy Chief of the Army from 1988 to 1989.
 In 1989, he was appointed to the Defence Headquarters as the Chief of Staff Personnel, a post he held until 1991.